 01Day 1: Arrival in Delhi – Welcome to India

-Delhi, a city rebuilt over centuries, blends Mughal grandeur, colonial charm, and contemporary vibrance — offering the perfect introduction to India.
+Delhi, a city rebuilt over centuries, beautifully blends Mughal grandeur, colonial charm, and contemporary vibrance — offering the perfect introduction to India.

 Spend the evening at leisure, relaxing at your hotel and preparing for the adventures ahead.